gotchoices/MyCHIPs/doc/Protocol.md

 The [lift algorithm](http://gotchoices.org/mychips/acdc.html) is like a way to “pay your bills” without the need for traditional money.
 It can be thought of as trading what you *have but don't need*, for what you *need but don't have*.
-This is sometimes called a “clearing function” as it “clears out” or “nets to zero” offsetting credits.
+This is sometimes called a “clearing function” as it “clears out” or “nets to zero” offsetting credits on each node it traverses.

 <p align="center"><img src="Lifts-1.jpg" width="500" title="Visualizing a lift with four participants"></p>

 This figure shows a circular loop of trading partners.
 The arrows show the normal flow of money, credit, or IOU's in a clock-wise direction.
-Each arrow also represents a tally, pointing from the foil at the tail, to the stock at the arrowhead.
+Each arrow also represents a tally, pointing from the foil at its tail, to the stock at its head.

-A circular credit lift would move value in the opposite, or counter-clockwise direction, clearing out credit imbalances along the way.
+A circular credit lift will move value in the opposite, or counter-clockwise direction, clearing out credit imbalances along the way.

 The linear version of the credit lift performs a related function, allowing you to send value through the network to an entity you are not directly connected to.
-It can be thought of as paying with what you have but don't want, while the receiver gets what he wants but does not yet have.
+It can be thought of as paying with *what you have but don't want*, while the receiver gets *what he wants but does not yet have*.
-Participating entities along the way also get the benefit of a clearing function on their own credit holdings.
+Participating entities along the way also get the benefit of a clearing function on their own tallies.

 <p align="center"><img src="Lifts-2.jpg" width="400" title="A lift to transmit value"></p>